 If your cat does definitely does not want to pose like a movie star, you need to capture your feline doing ‘cat stuff’.
 This more informal portrait style shows your cat relaxing, yawning, playing with a toy, leaping, or walking.
 These are genuine portraits and your informal pictures can be the best you ever take.

 If you have a friend who can act as an assistant, see if they bribe your cat with strokes (and treats) and maybe gently hold your cat in place for still portraits.
 If you want a playful post then your assistant can wave a wand toy while you, of course, will be ready to tke every last photo you can before your cat changes position!

 Don’t give up.
 Yes, it’s easy to say and not so easy to do.
 Getting your cat to sit still or pose is something you work on as a team.
 It takes trust from you and your cat, learning from each other, and working together, to create the shots you need.

-Have fun, and along the way, take wonderful pictures when you cat does sit still!
+Have fun, and along the way, take wonderful pictures when your cat does strokes a pose or by some miracle sits still!

 Drop Shot: When a cat (or dog) is laid down with its front paws and head looking like an Egyptian Sphynx statue.
 Your cat will look alert but confident.